-In particular, catching a glimpse of the vivid red plumage of the Scarlet Robin is helping efforts to protect the Kanangra-Boyd to Wyangala Link (K2W).
+Surveys being conducted by volunteer bird-watchers near Goulburn are aiding the conservation efforts and management of National Parks.
+In particular, catching a glimpse of the vivid red plumage of the Scarlet Robin is helping to protect the wildlife along the Kanangra-Boyd to Wyangala Link (K2W).

-Though the bird was sighted it was only in small numbers; it is listed as vulnerable in NSW and is facing a high risk of extinction.
+Though the bird was sighted, it was only in small numbers; it has been listed as vulnerable in NSW by the Threatened Species Scientific Committee, which advises the NSW Government on endangered wildlife, and is facing a high risk of extinction.

 “This enables smaller birds to traverse the land in relative safety from predators by being able to take refuge in the corridors,” Greg said.